What Is Accidental Death and Dismemberment Insurance?

 - Suicide or intentional self-harm

-- Deaths while participating in high-risk activities like skydiving or bungee jumping
+- Deaths while participating in high-risk activities like skydiving, hang gliding, scuba diving, or motor racing

-- Deaths occurring during war or military conflict
+- Deaths occurring during war, combat, or military service

 - Deaths occurring more than 365 days after the accident